kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 Media Temple has EXCELLENT customer service but DV Managed was bit more expensive then a general AWS package.
 So I passed on upgrading my MT account and planned on hooking up with AWS at some point.

 AWS also doesn't provide tech support but I got a better vibe from them, customer service-wise.
 Plus, their popularity is steadily increasing to the point that there's tons of documentation for their various services online.
-So much so that I figured out how to install a LAMP stack on [a (somewhat) free AWS Usage Tier](http://aws.amazon.com/free/ "Read more about AWS' free Usage Tier").
+So much so that I figured out how to install a LAMP stack on [a (somewhat) free AWS Usage Tier](http://aws.amazon.com/free/ "Read more about AWS's free Usage Tier").

 Through its [S3 service](http://aws.amazon.com/s3/), AWS is well-suited for static sites....many people host static sites on S3 and serve their static content off of MaxCDN.
-[Kyle Rush](http://kylerush.net/) from the 2012 Obama campaign runs this setup and has [a great write-up about it](http://blog.maxcdn.com/supercharge-your-site-with-jekyll-s3-and-maxcdn/).
+[Kyle Rush](http://kylerush.net/ "Go to Kyle Rush's site") from the 2012 Obama campaign runs this setup and has [a great write-up about it](http://blog.maxcdn.com/supercharge-your-site-with-jekyll-s3-and-maxcdn/ "Learn how to set up a static site with Jekyll, Amazon S3 and MaxCDN").

 My contact form requires PHP, which can't run on S3 unless you [install the Amazon PHP SDK with Composer](http://docs.aws.amazon.com/aws-sdk-php-2/guide/latest/installation.html "Install the Amazon PHP SDK with Composer").
 I was researching how to do this...until I started poking around [Heroku](https://www.heroku.com/ "Review the Heroku Cloud Application Platform").

+Heroku is insanely awesome.
+It's a cloud application platform that's "AWS-like" but focuses on creating single-page applications whereas AWS can create SPAs but is focused on creating a whole lot more.

-Heroku is insanely awesome!
-It will let me do a limited amount of Node/Ruby stuff for free....limited but powerful.
+Heroku will let me do a limited amount of Node/Ruby stuff for free....limited but powerful.
 I'm still researching how much of it is free but if it's enough, there's no reason to upgrade my current hosting package.

 I'm sticking with my generic, PHP-included Media Temple plan for now and will do some fancy coding stuff on Heroku.
 But while I took all of the above tech stuff into consideration, I have to say that MT's excellent customer service was a big reason I stayed with them.

-Media Temple recently began offering a [DV Developer Package](http://mediatemple.net/webhosting/vps/developer/#a_aid=5068b81963acf "Review Media Temple's DV Developer Package") that offers bare virtual machine...no package managers, .
-It doesn't appear to be cloud-based but appears to be "AWS-like" in other ways and may suit my specific future needs.
+Media Temple recently began offering a [DV Developer Package](http://mediatemple.net/webhosting/vps/developer/#a_aid=5068b81963acf "Review Media Temple's DV Developer Package") that offers a bare virtual machine.
+It may be too bare but it still may suit my specific future needs...still researching this as of this post.

 <a name="grunt-deployment-workflow"></a>
 ### Grunt &amp; My Deployment Workflow